Rats! Melrose residents fed up with infestation issue

 A few streets over, Skip Raymond says one ran up to his wife and her friends and died at their feet after it likely ate some of the poison from the myriad traps.

-“It was about, I’d say, eight to 10 inches long – that’s not including the tail – that was the body.
+“It was about, I’d say, 8 to 10 inches long – that’s not including the tail – that was the body.
 It was a big rat,” he said.

-Many more people living in Melrose have similar stories about how the rats are ruining their way of life.
+The problem has gotten so bad that some neighbors are avoiding going outside.

 “I have steps in my backyard and that’s where they’re housed, so being out there is uncomfortable,” Denise Boisvert said.